 Greg Donofrio, Ph.D.
-Assistant Professor & Director of Heritage Conservation and Preservation
+Associate Professor & Director of Heritage Conservation & Preservation

 Greg Donofrio teaches in and is the director of the Master's of Science in Architecture, Heritage Conservation and Preservation graduate program.
 His research explores the history, economics, and feasibility of historic preservation in the United States.
 He also has strong academic interests in food system planning and issues generally related to social equity and public health in rural and urban environments.
 While we have always needed to eat, the socioeconomic and physical infrastructures that have enabled us to do so remain curiously unexamined.
 His research into the history of food system planning, which includes an analysis of evolving socially-constructed notions of physical and functional urban obsolescence, is building toward a larger book-length publication on the functional preservation of historic food markets—the subject of his doctoral dissertation.